-NB: in the real world this might not be the case, i.e., we might want the application to know, whether the takeout request was successfully served or not, i.e., listen to the takeout\ready event and require the takeout\ready flag in the state of the execution context.
+NB: in the real world this might not be the case as we might want the application to know, whether the takeout request was successfully served or not, i.e., listen to the takeout_ready event and require the takeout_ready flag in the state of the execution context.
 Still, the general possibility of not caring about the implementation details is a very powerful technique that makes the application code much less complex - of course, unless this knowledge is important to the user.